 An interest only type of deferred car loan is typically used for a new car purchase with people who can’t afford the car now but expect to be able to later.
 The loan is usually set up so you pay only interest payments until the end of the term.
 At that point, you pay the entire principal.
 If you expect to be making more money, or if you are a good planner and can save up for the balloon payment, this type of loan would work for you.
 If not, you have two options: You can try to refinance the balloon payment, or you lose the car.
 If the dealer allows you to refinance, your interest rate will go up, and so will your monthly payments because you would pay interest and principal, meaning you would pay interest twice.

 Forbearance allows borrowers to take a break from paying back their loan.
-If a lender agrees to this arrangement, you can usually skip paying for only for 30 days, according to Edmunds.com, although, forbearance could last longer.
+If a lender agrees to this arrangement, the length of that break will be limited.
 To get a deferment using a forbearance agreement, you would approach your lender and explain that you are having temporary difficulties paying your car loan.
 Be prepared to explain why and what would be different in a month or two.
 The lender considers your payment history, your credit score and your reason for the request to determine whether it will grant you a deferral.
 You still need to make up the payments you missed, which would extend the length of your loan.

 How it Works

-Sometimes, a deferral option is written into the car loan agreement, according to CarsDirect.
+Sometimes, a deferral option is written into the car loan agreement.
 If you need to use that option, you go to the lender who calculates when your payments will be due and whether you will pay extra for this service.
 Get the forbearance agreement and your new payment schedule in writing; otherwise, you could be subject to repossession.